He was born in the middle of winter.

-She looked at him with such tenderness in her eyes, that tears welled up in him again.
+She looked at him with great tenderness in her eyes.

-She put his heart back, put his guts back and he saw and felt how his body healed within seconds.
+She put his heart back, put his guts back and he saw with amazement how his body healed within seconds.

 He felt a lightness, a warm glow in his body, a feeling of ease, of love and being loved.